 Committee on Student Conduct Appeals Hearings

 - The Committee on Student Conduct consists of several student, staff, and faculty members.
-For an appeals hearing to take place, (a) at least three members of the CSC must be present, and (b) a representative from each of the following College constituencies must be present-1 student, 1 staff member, and 1 faculty member.
+For an appeals hearing to take place, (a) at least three members of the CSC must be present, and (b) a representative from each of the following College constituencies must be present - 1 student, 1 staff member, and 1 faculty member.

-Appeals to the Coordinator of Student Conduct Systems or Dean of Students
+Appeals to the Dean of Students

 - All other rights and responsibilities listed above apply.

 - A hearing date and time is scheduled, and the Dean of Students reviews documentation and meets with the student to discuss the basis for his/her appeal.

 - The student will receive written confirmation of the outcome of his/her appeal once a decision is made.
 The student will have the option to meet with the Dean of Students in person to discuss the outcome as well.